PomBSV/M5_Peer_knowledge_transfer/README.md

 -    Budget production : each year new statistics are injected in the model from the year before.
 The data which is used for assessement or for keeping the data basis are kept separately.
 -    Calculations are done in a two steps basis.
 An R package has been created.
 This package contains 12 modules which allows us to prepare an excel file with the outputs.
--    9 out of 12 modules contain functions, which has been created exclusively for this package.
-Packages as: XLConnect, RDCOMClient, are used to
 -    The output for the excel sheet where the outputs are pasted is prepared with a format managed by hand.
 -    The basis for the projections are the population and disable population scenarios.
 -    A mode with statistical data is not yet implemented.
-Even though, analysis out of the package, are done in an annual basis using package ‘forecast’ in R.
+However, analysis in a structure different of the this package, are done in an annual basis using package ‘forecast’ in R.
 -

 ### Package massmod_el :